We Interrupt These Blog Posts to Bring You A Hurricane

 An Encouraging Word From the Word

-I now leave you with the incredible encouragement of Ephesians 3:16-20, one of my favorite passages in the Bible:
+I now leave you with encouragement from Ephesians 3:16-20:

 I pray that from his glorious, unlimited resources he will empower you with inner strength through his Spirit.